England's 'Freedom Day' brings hopes of return of Brits to Greece

-CORFU, Greece, July 19 (Reuters) - British holidaymakers landed on the Greek island of Corfu on Monday, spurring hopes of a tourism recovery thanks to one of its most important markets.
+CORFU, Greece (Reuters) - British holidaymakers landed on the Greek island of Corfu on Monday, spurring hopes of a tourism recovery thanks to one of its most important markets.

 “Today is Freedom Day for the UK, it’s also Freedom Day in a sense for us here, in Corfu, as we start welcoming unmasked British tourists,” said George Likavgis, a tourism consultant who works with local businesses.